-If you are offered a seat, you will be asked to confirm your commitment to the NYO orchestral rehearsal residencies, tour dates and performances and between 5-10 days of NYO Inspire Activity.
-You can find the full dates for NYO 2018 here.
+If you are offered a seat, you will be asked to confirm your commitment to the NYO orchestral rehearsal residencies, tour dates and performances and between 5 -10 days of NYO Inspire Activity.

-If you are not chosen this time, but will still be eligible next year, we hope you will continue practising and enjoying your music and apply again.
-Few musicians get a place the first year they audition, and it’s worth applying for the opportunity to learn about the process and to absorb tips to improve your playing from the audition panel and other candidates.
+If you are not chosen this time, but will still be eligible next year, we hope you will consider applying again.
+A lot of musicians don’t get a place the first year they audition, and it’s worth applying for the opportunity to learn about the process and to absorb tips to improve your playing from the audition panel and other candidates.

 NYO Inspire also offers wider opportunities to young musicians.
 We may be in contact after the audition process has finished about further opportunities with the NYO and NYO Inspire.

 However, I needn't have been so scared.
-NYO auditions are unique in that every candidate takes part in a twenty minute workshop.
-An NYO tutor works with four or five auditionees, giving useful advice to help with many aspects of orchestral playing- I remember the tutor showing us a breathing exercise to help us relax, and in the second round developing our awareness and ensemble skills by taking turns to lead the Beethoven 9 excerpt.
+NYO auditions are unique in that every candidate takes part in a twenty-minute workshop.
+An NYO tutor works with four or five auditionees, giving useful advice to help with many aspects of orchestral playing - I remember the tutor showing us a breathing exercise to help us relax, and in the second round developing our awareness and ensemble skills by taking turns to lead the excerpt.
 These workshops ensure that regardless of what happens in your audition, you will have a very positive experience meeting other talented young musicians and the wonderful NYO tutors, and will be given some great advice as well as individual feedback to help you

 improve.
 This is why I recommend anyone who loves orchestral playing and is considering applying to take the plunge and make the most of a fantastic opportunity.